dangoslen/dangoslen-me-site/content/blog/my-obsession-with-simple-code.md

 Writing simple code has become something of an obsession for me.

 I find myself trying to simplify any and every piece of code I write.
-I often add comments on pull requests that we don't need to complicate things or too far ahead; the existing code is simple enough to maintain.
+I often add comments on pull requests that we don't need to complicate things or plan too far ahead; the existing code is simple enough to maintain.
 Why use a pattern if the current code just needs a `switch` statement?
 If you need to change it later, you will.

 Did I just lose all of the clean coders?
 I thought so.

-I want to layout how an obsession for simple code can lead to better outcomes for your team.
+I want to lay out how an obsession for simple code can lead to better outcomes for your team.
 Better yet, how an obsession for simple code can often lead you to solve problems faster than when trying to implement something complex.
-None of this is new - [Martin Fowler](https://martinfowler.com/bliki/Yagni.html), [Eric Elliot](https://medium.com/javascript-scene/the-secret-of-simple-code-a2cacd8004dd) and many more - have talked about this idea for a long time.
+None of this is new - [Martin Fowler](https://martinfowler.com/bliki/Yagni.html), [Eric Elliot](https://medium.com/javascript-scene/the-secret-of-simple-code-a2cacd8004dd), and many more - have talked about this idea for a long time.

 What I want to add to the conversation is that sometimes simple code _isn't_ the clean code we often think of.
 Simple code might be a `switch` statement.